thewtex/thesis/introduction/background_and_significance.rst

 found in the elastography literature [Ophir2000, Ophir2001]_, though they appeared to be unaware of that body of literature [Bang2003,Dahl2004]_.
-That is, a 2D cross correlation is calculated between small windows of tissue at frames contigious in time for different translations of the window.
+That is, a 2D cross correlation is calculated between small windows of tissue at frames contiguous in time for different translations of the window.
 The local displacement is assumed to correspond to the translation with highest correlation.
 The precision of the correlation function can be improved with interpolation of the correlation matrix.
-Their images appeared to be quite noisy, and the fidelity of their method can not be determined because there was not rigorous validation.
+Their images appeared to be quite noisy, and the fidelity of their method can not be determined because there was no rigorous validation.
 However, they commented on a few challenges that exist in the image analysis.
 First, the selection of optimal correlation window size is required for good performance.
 Second, a low framerate results in significant out-of-plane motion that diminishes tracking performance.

-Kanai et al. performed regional plaque displacement tracking in longitudinal plane images with the phase tracking method used by Kanai in cardiac strain applications [Kanai2003,Kanai1996,Kanai1997]_.
-This method was tauted for having a precision of approximately 0.5 μm observed with a rubber plate in a water tank [Kanai2003]_.
+Kanai et al. performed regional plaque displacement tracking in images acquired along the longitudinal plane using a phase tracking method previously used in cardiac strain applications [Kanai2003,Kanai1996,Kanai1997]_.
+This method was reported to have a precision of approximately 0.5 μm observed with a rubber plate in a water tank [Kanai2003]_.

 Recent efforts working towards noninvasive strain estimation come from The University of Montreal and Montreal Hospital, Quebec.
-They call their motion tracking algorithm the Lagrangian speckle model estimator (LSME) [Maurice2004a,Maurice2005]_.
-The algorithm is similar to the approach by taken by Meairs: local motion is formulated as an non-linear minimization problem where the cost function is a sum of squared difference in intensity.
+They refer to their motion tracking algorithm as the Lagrangian speckle model estimator (LSME) [Maurice2004a,Maurice2005]_.
+The algorithm is similar to the approach taken by Meairs and Hennerici; i.e. the local motion is formulated as a non-linear minimization problem where the cost function is a sum of squared difference in intensity.
 The optimization algorithm utilized in this case is the Levenberg-Marquardt method instead of the Gauss-Newton method, and this motion model is a full affine transform instead of a simple translation.
-The translation portion of the problem is determined by peaking 2D cross-correlation, while determining tho parameters of the linear transformation (scaling, rotation, and shearing) matrix is treated as a nonlinear optimization problem.
+The translation portion of the problem is determined from the peak of the 2D cross-correlation, while determination of the parameters of the linear transformation (scaling, rotation, and shearing) matrix is treated as a nonlinear optimization problem.
 In order for the model to incorporate decorrelation noise in their model, they have tried adding brightness offset and contrast parameters to the affine model [Schmitt2007]_.
 They have also used an optical flow approach [Maurice2005a]_.
-Unlike other methods where strains are calculated from the contrast in displacements of adjacent tracking points, strains are calculated from components of the linear transformation matrix of a single tracking point.
+Unlike other methods where strains are calculated from the displacement slope of adjacent tracking points, strains are calculated from components of the linear transformation matrix of a single tracking point.
 Their method was applied to 16 subjects without carotid atherosclerosis binned into four age categories, [40-49], [50-59], [60-69], and [70-79] years old.
 While they were able to obtain reproducibility between left and right carotid and scanning from two independent radiologists, a statistically significant difference was not observed across age groups [Maurice2008a]_.

-The de Korte group from the Netherlands, whose efforts were previously focused on IVUS strain imaging, as described earlier, has recently forayed into the non-invasive strain imaging area [Ribbers2007]_.
-A 2-D cross-correlation motion tracking technique was applied to a cylindrical phantom and some *in vivo* test cases.
-A challenge noted in transverse images of the vessel mimicking phantom was the refraction artifact that occurs in this configuration.
+The de Korte group from the Netherlands, whose efforts were previously focused on IVUS strain imaging, as described earlier, have recently forayed into the non-invasive strain imaging area [Ribbers2007]_.
+A 2-D cross-correlation motion tracking technique was applied to a cylindrical phantom and some *in vivo* test cases have been reported.
+A challenge noted in transverse images of the vessel mimicking phantom were the refraction artifact that occurs in this configuration.
 The speed of sound change coupled with the curvature of the artery's inner wall redirects propagation of the ultrasound beam.
 Observed motion distal to the lumen-artery interface can then actually be due to movement of the lumen-artery interface